Hamoodur Rahman: Bangladesh and 1971 war

 Hamoodur Rahman, remained loyal to Pakistan during the Bangladesh Liberation War and the war with India in 1971.
-He did not supported the independence of Bangladesh and remained quiet throughout the events.
-He administrated the oath of Zulfikar Ali Bhutto as President of Pakistan in 1971 at the Supreme Court building.
+He did not support the independence of Bangladesh and remained quiet throughout the events.
+He administered the oath of Zulfikar Ali Bhutto as President of Pakistan in 1971 at the Supreme Court building.

 After the war

 In 1972–73, he went onto work with the United Nations and was a member of the Commission on Crime Prevention and Criminal Justice.
-Chief Justice Justice Hamoodur Rahman retired with state honours in 1975 and administrated the oath to appoint Senior Justice Muhammad Yaqub Ali as Chief Justice.
+Chief Justice Hamoodur Rahman retired with state honours in 1975 and administered the oath to appoint Senior Justice Muhammad Yaqub Ali as Chief Justice.

 In 1974, he was the chairman of the Council of Islamic Ideology (CII) until retiring in 1977.

 War Enquiry Commission

 In 1971, President Zulfikar Bhutto constituted a commission to investigate the responsibility causes of the war with India that led the liberation of East Pakistan and to provide insightful recommendations to prevent future armed foreign intervention.
-The commission, known as War Enquiry Commission (or otherwise known as Hamoodur Rahman Commission), was led by Chief Justice Hamoodur Rehman as its chairman and consisted of both civilian and military members.
+The commission, known as War Enquiry Commission (or otherwise known as Hamoodur Rahman Commission), was led by Chief Justice Hamoodur Rahman as its chairman and consisted of both civilian and military members.

 Initially, Chief Justice Rahman was tasked to investigate the causes and the break-up of Pakistan, and role of the Pakistan Armed Forces in the national politics.
-His report revealed many aspects of politics in Pakistan Armed Forces during the East-Pakistan war.
 Because of the nature of the findings, it was not declassified for decades until Indian newspapers, later Pakistani newspapers, published the details.